SilverJan/ansible-laptop-setup/README.md

 ## <a name="about">About</a>

-This is a Ansible playbook which configures my notebook / VM.
+This is a Ansible playbook which configures my Ubuntu notebook / VM.

+It will do things like:

+* Install and configure Docker
+* Install a bunch of software (like Spotify, VS Code, GitKraken, etc.)
+* Configure the favbar
+* Configure the autostart tools
+* Install and set the adapta-gtk-theme
+* Checkout my favorite GitHub repos

+For more details, have a look at the roles/ directory.

 ## <a name="use">How to use it</a>